Kanaricc/iron_tank/README.md

 * Program is killed by cell, and the peak memory usage is overflow.
 * Program is killed by cell, and it exits with error message caused by memory allocation.
 * Program exits normally, but the peak memory usage is overflow.

+## Data Format

+**Be careful for input file format.** Error caused by *invalid* input is hard to be observed.
+Simplely making mistakes in config just let Judge exits with error, while an invalid input leads to wrong judge result.

+* **Use ASCII or UTF-8 for all data, including file and checker's output.**
+* **Input should ends with a backspace, unless you know what you are doing.** For C/C++, `scanf()` and `cin` only take input at the moment when a backspace is entered.
+Missing last backspace will let the program wait for it till it is killed because of TLE.
+But some languages does not care about that such as Python.
+If the input format is important for your problem, you may ignore this and mention it to users.